mjhea0/mjhea0.github.com/source/_posts/2013-09-16-managing-multiple-github-accounts.markdown

 ---
 layout: post
+toc: true
 title: "Managing Multiple Github Accounts"
 date: 2013-09-16 07:43
 comments: true
 categories: github
 ---

 Let's look at how to manage multiple Github accounts from one computer.
 In essence, it's simply a matter of balancing both your git and ssh configurations - which actually is not as bad as it might seem.

 > Note: This tutorial is meant for Unix users.

 ## Set up SSH Keys

 Let's assume your two Github accounts are named *githubPersonal* and *githubWork*, respectively.

 Create two SSH keys, saving each to a separate file: